Dining Hall Policies

 15.8 Items Prohibited From Dining Halls

 Backpacks and other satchels are not allowed in the dining halls for the safety of patrons and staff.
-Bottles, mugs and other containers are prohibited.
+Only approved beverage containers are allowed.
+All other bottles, mugs and containers are prohibited.
 The University of New Hampshire is not responsible for lost or stolen items.

 Student Rights, Rules, and Responsibilities